 Step 4: Editing Your Video

-There are many ways of doing this.
-You might have a video editing application on your computer already, such as Quicktime Pro, iMovie, or Movie Maker.
+If you need reduce you rvideo size, you might have a video editing application on your computer already, such as QuickTime Pro, iMovie, or Movie Maker.
 There are online video editors, like wevideo, Magisto, and of course, YouTube's video editor.
 There are also plenty of options for your mobile device, so if you record your video to a phone, you might be able to edit it on your phone as well.
-I used Quicktime.
+I used QuickTime.

 Step 5: Using the Maker Tool